citomni/app-skeleton/README.md

 - **No HTTP assumption** by default: No `public/`, no `templates/`, no HTTP routes, and no web front controller until `citomni/http` is installed.
 - **No CLI assumption** by default: No `bin/citomni` launcher until `citomni/cli` is installed.
 - **Installer-ready lifecycle model** through `citomni/installer`.
-- **App-owned config entry points** for providers, local services, and installer placeholders.
+- **App-owned common config entry points** for shared cfg, providers, and local services.
 - **Canonical source-layer folders** for operations, repositories, services, policies, state handlers, support classes, enums, utilities, and exceptions.
 - **Shared-hosting defense-in-depth** through deny rules in internal folders.
 - **Deterministic line endings** through `.gitattributes`.